Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Administrator Features**
 - Manage Categories
+- Delete Blogs
-- Delete blogs
+- Delete Comments

+**Commenting on blogs**
+I decided to avail of the flexibility of a non relational database by simply storing comments in a array within the blog object.

 **Future Improvements**
 - Contact page
-- Ability to comment on Blogs
+- Ability to comment on Blogs - implimented
 - Ability to celebrate Blogs
 - Reset password function

 **Blogs Filtered to most recent**

-**Commenting on blogs**

 **Celebrating blogs**